 The Company's reporting currency is United States ("U.S.") dollars.
-During the twelve months ended December 31, 2019 and 2018, Immunic AG and Immunic Research GmbH's operations were located in Germany with the euro being its functional currency.
-Immunic Australia Pty Ltd.'s functional currency is the Australian dollar and VTL China's functional currency is the yuan.
+During the twelve months ended December 31, 2020 and 2019, Immunic AG and Immunic Research GmbH's operations were located in Germany with the euro being its functional currency.
+Immunic Australia Pty Ltd.'s functional currency is the Australian dollar.
 All amounts in the financial statements where the functional currency is not the U.S. dollar are translated into U.S. dollar equivalents at exchange rates as follows: